 Our RE curriculum is designed to meet the content requirements of the Cambridgeshire agreed syllabus.
 There is a set amount of time specified for each religion which reflects both the agreed syllabus and the beliefs within our school.
-We use the Understanding Christianity resource with the Emmanuel Project for World Faiths and Views to meet the statutory requirements of the Locally Agreed Syllabus 2023 - 2028.
+We use the Understanding Christianity resource, alongside our own Vine Design curriculum, to meet the statutory requirements of the Locally Agreed Syllabus 2023 - 2028.

 https://www.cambridgeshire.gov.uk/asset-library/agreed-syllabus-2023-28.pdf